Gaur4vGaur/Gaur4vGaur.github.io/_posts/java/2024-12-19-advancedJava_journeyThrough.md

 Whether one is an experienced Java developer or a newcomer venturing into its complex functionalities, this series is purposed to render advanced concepts both accessible and applicable.
 These features are not just theoretical constructs but instruments for crafting more maintainable, resilient, and contemporary Java applications.
 Consider this series as a thoughtfully organized pathway aimed at enhancing proficiency in Java.

-#### Why Now?
+## Why Now?

 With the release of Java 21, a number of improvements and new features are in store for review.
 Oracle's commitment to regular releases-a new minor version every six months, with major long-term support releases every few years-means that Java is always up-to-date and relevant.
-While I will be working with Java 21, rest assured that the concepts we will discuss will remain relevant for multiple versions, including those that have not yet been released.
+While I will be working with Java 21, but the concepts I discuss will remain relevant to newer versions as well.

 The following is an overview of what is coming in this series: